uob-erl/deepgaze_ros/README.md

 https://github.com/mpatacchiola/deepgaze
-Follow instructions as shown in github to install the prerequisites
+Follow instructions as shown in github to install the prerequisites Install branch 2.0 replace face_detection.py in /deepgaze/deepgaze with version in this repo

 # Install dlib for python
 Download dlib tar from http://dlib.net/ and